xaur/decred-news/translating.md

 ## Translating DJ

 1\.
 Check the [index page](https://xaur.github.io/decred-news/) to see if translation to your language already exists.
 If it does exist but you don't like it, feel free to submit improvements to the author of that translation.
-If that somehow fails you can still create your own translation and compete with existing one.
+If that somehow fails you can still create your own translation and compete with the existing one.

 2\.
-Ideally, wait for the original document to be finished and released before starting to translate it.
+Ideally, wait for the original DJ document to be finished and released before starting to translate it.

 3\.
 Before you start translating, make note of the Git branch and revision of the original document that you translate.
 It will help to track changes to the source document.